 For that reason, it’s vital that people in HR lobby for these new kinds of systems and push hard to bring it on board.
 That’s not just for themselves, that’s to benefit the whole company, as an effective HR department that can quickly and effectively deal with the problems and queries of the company’s employees is to everybody’s benefit.

-As the safety and the utility of mobile phones has grown to where everybody by now has a 1980s supercomputer in their pocket, we’ve slowly embraced what it can do.
+As the safety and the utility of mobile phones have grown to where everybody by now has a 1980s supercomputer in their pocket, we’ve slowly embraced what it can do.
 The truth, however, is that this process is far from over.
 Every day we’re discovering new techniques and new ways that we can use mobile technology to enhance our lives and streamline our companies.

-The HR mobile revolution that we’re talking about here is one of those changes and innovations that is only now coming fully online.
+The HR mobile revolution that we’re talking about here is one of those changes and innovations that are only now coming fully online.
 Soon we’ll be left wondering how we ever managed to do HR without the use of mobile phones.
 In fact, soon we’ll be wondering why it took so long to embrace them towards that end in the first place.

 Of course, we’re not there yet.
 We’ve still got to actually embrace this technology.
 All around us we already see it happening.
 Now the question is, who will stay behind and who will jump ahead.